HuyTheKiller/SauKhongHuDecks/README.md

 # SauKhongHuDecks
 This mod aims to add several themed decks dedicated to [SauKhongHu](https://youtube.com/@saukhonghu-16hp)'s channel.
 ![SauKhongHuDecks](https://raw.githubusercontent.com/HuyTheKiller/SauKhongHuDecks/refs/heads/main/assets/Infographic.png)
-There are 3 different sets of decks.
-You proceed to unlock following a binary tree.
-The rest of the journey is left for you to discover without consequences... or is it?
+The journey is left for you to discover without consequences... or is it?
 <details>
     <summary>Spoiler warning!</summary>